foqrul1/obsidian-notes/ESXI Patching.md

-first-> Cluster HA has to be off. turn to maintenance mood that Host.
+first-> Cluster HA has to be off. turn to maintenance mode that Host.(Full Data Migration) go to esxi -> Updates->